Advancing Markets for Pacific Northwest Potatoes, Industrial Hemp, and Commodities from American Indian Reservations

 • Set numerical target for management classes

-• Employ COMET-Planner to estimate GHG emission reductions
+• Employ COMET-Planner and COMET Farmer to estimate changes in soil health

 Resulting Impacts of Soil Health Management